 The LCL Team has created a website at www.congolibrary.org where you can find extensive information, pictures, and plans of this life-changing literacy project for underserved children in eastern Democratic Republic of the Congo.

-The video below was presented during our annual Nite at the Races fundraiser in March 2020:
+The video below was presented at our last in-person fundraiser in March 2020:

 For more than 30 years, Rotary and our partners have driven the effort to eradicate polio worldwide.
 Our PolioPlus program was the first initiative to tackle global polio eradication by vaccinating children on a massive scale.
 As a core partner in the Global Polio Eradication Initiative (GPEI), Rotary focuses on advocacy, fundraising, volunteer recruitment, and awareness-building.